 So, first off, Happy Sunday!
 In my house, we’re edging off a busy week full of all sorts of random things: work deadlines, book promotions, a football game, and more.
 I’m also the crazy lady who likes to finish her Christmas shopping in November (please don’t judge me), so I’ve also been unwrapping UPS boxes and wrapping Christmas gifts like it’s my 9-5.
 Sidenote: if you’re at all interested in a few fun gift guide, stay tuned for my next post- it’s going to be LOADED.

 On a book note, we’re ONE MONTH out!
-If you’ve been living under a rock, my first book, Her Daily Bread, is due to be released on December 14th, and I am neck-deep in anticipation, nerves, and random release stuff.
+My first book, Her Daily Bread, is coming out on December 14th, and I am neck-deep in anticipation, nerves, and random release stuff.
 Telelphone interviews?
 Doing them.
 Snagging parters for giveaways?
 Doing that too.
 Planning Instagram Live videos with other food bloggers?
 Yup, that too.
 I am feeling a bit like a fish out of water, but a really grateful one at that.
 If you haven’t read about my book, I hope you’ll pop over to my book page to at least check it out!

 With so much going on, I knew I wanted to share a simple treat that was right for the times.
 Surely I’m not the only one in need of a little easy dessert?
-These pumpkin whoopie pies are loaded with all the fall flavors these weeks call for but without all the effort and time of a pie.
-Here, brown sugar, pumpkin, and spice cookies get sandwiched with an easy brown butter buttercream.
+These pumpkin whoopie pies have all the fall flavors these weeks call for but without all the effort and time of a pie.
+Here, brown sugar, pumpkin, and spice cookies have an easy brown butter buttercream filling that is to die for.
 These treats taste like little pumpkin cupcakes (but in cookie form!) and make for an excellent pick-up treat to share with holiday guests.
 Let me tell you how to make them!

 We start by making the batter.
 Brown sugar, egg, oil, and pumpkin puree are stirred together until smooth.
 Next, flour, leavening, and loads of pumpkin pie spice are added to the mix.
 A small cookie scoop is a great tool to dollop the batter onto prepared sheet pans before the little rounds get baked until tiny fluffy cakes.